OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-column.md

 ```

 ### Attributes Description
-This section describes the attributes values utilized in the {{ $doc.constructorName }} constructor.
+This section describes the attributes values utilized in the <b>{{ $doc.constructorName }}</b> constructor.
 These values are customizable and can be strengthened or overridden through the `ui` properties' attributes.

 _**wrapper**_
 *  **Value**: `""`